Take an Official State-Approved Hunter Safety Course

 Youth licenses are offered at a reduced rate, often around $10, to encourage young hunters to participate responsibly.

 Additional fees apply for special permits such as deer tags, turkey tags, or waterfowl stamps.
-These permits may range from $5 to $20 or more depending on the species and permit type.
 Some permits are limited draw and require separate application processes.

 Processing or convenience fees may be added for online purchases or third-party vendors.
 Always review the total cost before completing your transaction on the official portal.